Angina: Treatment

 Treatments for angina are balloon angioplasty, in which the balloon is inserted at the end of a catheter and inflated to widen the arterial lumen.
 Stents to maintain the arterial widening are often used at the same time.
 Coronary bypass surgery involves bypassing constricted arteries with venous grafts.
 This is much more invasive than angioplasty.

 Calcium channel blockers (such as nifedipine (Adalat) and amlodipine), isosorbide mononitrate and nicorandil are vasodilators commonly used in chronic stable angina.
 A new therapeutic class, called If inhibitor, has recently been made available: Ivabradine provides heart rate reduction without affecting contractility leading to major anti-ischemic and antianginal efficacy.
 ACE inhibitors are also vasodilators with both symptomatic and prognostic benefit.
 Statins are the most frequently used lipid/cholesterol modifiers, which probably also stabilize existing atheromatous plaque.
 Low-dose aspirin decreases the risk of heart attack in patients with chronic stable angina, and was part of standard treatment.
 However, in patients without established cardiovascular disease, the increase in hemorrhagic stroke and gastrointestinal bleeding offsets any benefits and it is no longer advised unless the risk of myocardial infarction is very high.

-Exercise is also a very good long-term treatment for the angina (but only particular regimens – gentle and sustained exercise rather than intense short bursts), probably working by complex mechanisms such as improving blood pressure and promoting coronary artery collateralisation.
+Exercise is also a suitable long-term treatment for the angina (but only particular regimens – gentle and sustained exercise rather than intense short bursts), probably working by complex mechanisms such as improving blood pressure and promoting coronary artery collateralisation.

 Though sometimes used by patients, evidence does not support the use of traditional Chinese herbal products (THCP) for angina.

 Identifying and treating risk factors for further coronary heart disease is a priority in patients with angina.
 This means testing for elevated cholesterol and other fats in the blood, diabetes and hypertension (high blood pressure), and encouraging smoking cessation and weight optimization.

 The calcium channel blocker nifedipine prolongs cardiovascular event- and procedure-free survival in patients with coronary artery disease.
 New overt heart failures were reduced by 29% compared to placebo; however, the mortality rate difference between the two groups was statistically insignificant.